 -

-Mix the two solutions together and store it in a sealed container.
+Mix both solutions and store them in a sealed container.

 Of course, you can skip this step entirely by purchasing